Acute leukemia patient’s preferences for treatment outcomes

-The overall aim of this study is to better understand the aspects of treatment that matter most to different groups of acute leukaemia patients.
+The overall aim of this study is to better understand the aspects of treatment that matter most to different groups of acute leukemia patients.
 This evidence will help inform the evaluation of treatments now and in the future.

 More specifically, the objectives are to:

 - Better understand relative importance of different aspects of leukemia treatments and their outcomes to individuals with acute leukemia

 - Better understand and characterise the heterogeneity in patients’ preferences based on observed patient characteristics.

 - Support future health technology assessments and promote access to future treatment options, based on the aspects that matter most to patients.

 We will administer a discrete choice experiment (DCE) to elicit the preferences of people with acute leukaemia.
 DCEs involve presenting respondents with a set of choice tasks.
 Each choice task will involve the respondent choosing between two treatment options (or an opt-out option), which will be described using a set of attributes (treatment characteristics) with varying levels.
 In order to develop the attributes and levels of the DCE, qualitative research will be conducted with patients to understand the treatment characteristics of greatest importance.
 Once the attributes and levels are finalised, an experimental design will be produced alongside a broader online survey, which will be pilot tested and then subsequently launched.

 ALAN is running one study in patients who are relapsed/ refractory and another study in newly diagnosed patients.